Learn about and understand technologies that are part of access control systems.

 Card Readers: Card reader is another basic component of the ACS system.
 It is used to read HID cards, key fobs, mobile apps, magnetic information, and others.
 There are many types of card readers based on modern technologies such as wireless, magnetic, Bluetooth, and NFC card readers.

 Access Control Keypads: It is similar to the card reader, but uses a keypad to input the password, PIN, or access number.
 Access keypads are available in both the hard keys and digital key formats.

 Access Controllers/Field panels: These components are the core of the entire system.
 Access controllers can integrate multiple readers on the downstream side and connect to the main software platform.
 This is the brain of the entire access control system.

 Access Cards/Key Fobs: Access cards are available in different formats that carry information in the form of magnetic or digital data.
 Many companies offer dedicated key fobs to access the control system.
 The most common example is the HID card.

 Communication Media: This is one of the most important access control technology components.
 What type of technology is used in the ACS system is commonly known due to the communication media implemented in the system.
 Wireless, Bluetooth, NFC, RFID, IoT, Cat6, serial R-232/485, and others are examples of communication media of access control technology; and they are referred to as access control technologies too.

 Access Control Server: It is a computer that runs the access control management software to configure and modify the data in all access control components.

 What to Look for While Selecting an Access Control System

 Like many other fields, the technology landscape is changing very fast in the physical security domain, especially in access control.
-The mushrooming of latest access control solutions based on newer technologies creates confusion in the customers.
+The mushrooming of the latest access control solutions based on newer technologies creates confusion in the customers.
 So, let’s simplify this confusion by providing the most desirable things while selecting a good access control solution.

-Should be compatible with third party hardware and free from lock-in
+Should be compatible with third-party hardware and free from lock-in

 Should also support logical security along with physical one